Hope Adult Learning

 While the Barton System provides an excellent foundation for our students, we also incorporate other materials which are within the individual goals of our students and are highly motivational for them.
 These are just a couple of them.

 • God's Plan is a curriculum written specifically for adult literacy students who need to begin at a very basic level and want to read God's Word.
-It includes the text, God's Plan, A Walk through the Bible, a teacher's manual complete with instructions and supplemental teaching materials and student activities.
-It has a companion website which presents the text as well as teaching materials and student activities which mirror the print materials.
+It includes the text, God's Plan, A Walk Through the Bible, a teacher's guide complete with instructions, supplemental teaching materials and student activities.
+It has a companion website which presents the text in a read-along version, as well as teaching materials and student activities which mirror the print materials.
 It can be found here.

 • Ultimate Phonics is a great computer based reading program which supports the Barton System but also works well as a stand alone phonics program to improve decoding and fluency.
 Free word lists and sentences can be found here.